Platform Usage Contract

 1.2. not forward or make available information about the Access Key to third parties; and,

-1.3. safeguard the working place after successfully logging on to PRISMA Capacity Platform.
+1.3. safeguard the working place after successfully logging on to PRISMA Platform.

 2. The Customer shall notify PRISMA immediately when: